Steve Hunt (footballer, born 1956): New York Cosmos

-New York Cosmos coach Joe Mallett had recruited Hunt after concluding that Coventry City's 30-year old Tommy Hutchison was too old.
+New York Cosmos coach Joe Mallett had recruited Hunt after concluding that Coventry City's 30-year-old Tommy Hutchison was too old.
 The club paid Aston Villa a £26,000 fee and doubled Hunt's Villa wages to £250-a-week.
 He scored his first goal in the North American Soccer League (NASL) in the second game of the 1977 season, a 2–1 victory at Team Hawaii on 13 April.
 On 15 May, he provided two assists for Pelé's hat-trick in a 3–0 win over Fort Lauderdale Strikers at Giants Stadium.
-Hunt scored a hat-trick himself on 5 June, in a 6–0 home victory over Toronto Metros-Croatia.
+Hunt scored a hat-trick himself on 5 June in a 6–0 home victory over Toronto Metros-Croatia.
 The Cosmos qualified for the play-offs after finishing second in the Eastern Division, and Hunt provided all three assists for Pelé and Giorgio Chinaglia's goals in their first round win over the Tampa Bay Rowdies.
 He scored two goals in the Cosmos 8–3 win over Fort Lauderdale Strikers in the second round first leg, with Strikers head coach Ron Newman saying that "we pretty much kept Pelé out of the game but Franz Beckenbauer and Steve Hunt killed us".
 Hunt also scored in the Conference Championship final win over the Rochester Lancers, which secured the Cosmos a place in Soccer Bowl '77 in what would be Pelé's final game as a professional footballer.
 The Cosmos won the Soccer Bowl by beating the Seattle Sounders 2–1 at the Civic Stadium; Hunt scored the opening goal and also provided an assist to Chinaglia, and was named the game's MVP.
 Hunt scored eight goals and laid on ten assists during his 23 games in the 1977 season.

 Hunt was persuaded to stay in New Jersey after head coach Eddie Firmani and owner Ahmet Ertegun agreed to provide him with a company car and several free plane tickets home to combat his feelings of homesickness.
 He scored a hat-trick past Gordon Banks on the opening day of the 1978 season, in a 7–0 victory over Fort Lauderdale Strikers.
 Cosmos went on to dominate the National Eastern Division, finishing 67 points ahead of the second-placed Washington Diplomats and 13 points ahead of the Vancouver Whitecaps in the overall standings.
-Cosmos beat Minnesota Kicks in the two game Conference semi-finals series despite losing the opening match 9–2, with Beckenbauer scoring the winning shoot-out goal.
+Cosmos beat Minnesota Kicks in the two-game Conference semi-finals series despite losing the opening match 9–2, with Beckenbauer scoring the winning shoot-out goal.
 They defeated Portland Timbers in the Conference championship game to reach Soccer Bowl '78.
-The Cosmos took the title with a 3–1 victory over the Tampa Bay Rowdies, with Hunt providing the assist for Dennis Tueart's opening goal.
+The Cosmos took the title with a 3–1 victory over the Tampa Bay Rowdies, with Hunt assisting for Dennis Tueart's opening goal.
 Hunt scored 12 goals and laid on 12 assists during his 25 games in the 1978 season.